md-173/faf-test-harness/documentation/meetings/meeting-10-03-26.md

 - How are we **developing the project**?
   - Are we **branching on GitHub**?

+- Should we review all questions with you before asking the Devs?
+- Is using our own private github repos ok?
+Would you like to be added to them?
 ## Questions for Devs
 - (Add discussion questions here)